JJUGS/Cardputer-Laptop-Monitor/README.md

 Make sure Python is installed on your system.
 Then install the required libraries by running:

-py -m pip install requests pyserial py -m pip install psutil
+py -m pip install requests pyserial

+py -m pip install psutil

 These libraries allow the script to read hardware data and communicate with the Cardputer through the serial port.

 3. Connect the Cardputer

 Flash the Cardputer monitor firmware to your device and connect the Cardputer to your computer using USB.
-Identify the correct COM port (for example COM5) in your system’s device manager.

 4. Run the Monitor Script

-Open monitor.py and set the correct COM port if needed.
-Then run the script:

 python monitor.py